Vostochny Cosmodrome Site 1S

 On 28 April 2016, the first launch from the Vostochny Cosmodrome took place from this pad.
 The third launch took place on 1 February 2018.
 The Meteor M2-2 mission, the fifth launch from this site, took place 5 July 2019.
-Since December 2020, Arianespace uses this site to launch OneWeb satellites, with 6 batches launched as for 14 October 2021.
+Since December 2020, Arianespace uses this site to launch OneWeb satellites, with 6 batches launched between December 2020 and October 2021.